-Robert “Bob” Louis Ramazzotti was born January 16, 1917 to Paola and Madalena Ramazzotti who had immigrated from Italy and settled in Altoona.
+Robert “Bob” Louis Ramazzotti was born January 16, 1917 to Paola and Madalena Ramazzotti who had settled in Altoona after immigrating from Italy.
 Ramazzotti attended Altoona High School, graduating in 1936 and soon after began playing baseball for the Columbia Park team of the Altoona City League.

 In 1939, Ramazzotti tried out for the Pittsburgh Pirates who saw potential in the young player.
 They were impressed with his abilities and offered him a contract.
 Ramazzotti responded by turning down the offer – the pay was not enough to cover the expense of his room and board.
 That August, Bill Killefer, a Brooklyn Dodgers scout, arrived in Altoona to watch Ramazzotti and signed him to the Brooklyn Dodgers.